MetaMask/core/.github/pull_request_template.md

 _Itemize the changes you have made into the categories below_

 - BREAKING:
-  - _Describe the how to patch your code for the breaking changes._
+  - _Describe the how to patch your code for the breaking changes_
-  - _Create PRs for other projects with patches to breaking changes._
+  - _Create PRs for other projects with patches to breaking changes_

 - FIXED:
   - _Describe the fix/bug addressed_